 What can I do to get ready to talk with my child?

 Prepare yourself and talk with your partner, friends, family and whānau to build up your confidence.

 Use everyday situations to talk about sex and relationships.
+This might be a friend or relative having a baby, a storyline in a tv programme they watch or a book they are reading.
 It might be easier to have a conversation with them while you’re doing the dishes or driving the car.

 Go to the library or ask at your children’s school or kindergarten for information that might be helpful.